 The Versa 2 Special Edition is the same as the Versa 2 but made of more premium materials.
 It also comes with a 3-month trial of Fitbit's interesting but flawed Premium service.

-Fitbit Charge 3: Best Fitbit band
+Fitbit Charge 3: second-best Fitbit band

 This is more like what most people think of when you say 'Fitbit': a band with a small screen.
 Charge 3, like Versa, offers heart-rate monitoring, tracking of runs and cycles (via your phone's GPS, and notifications, although it dials down the smartwatch functionality.